seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-22.md

 >
 > A monk, thus released in mind, O! monks, gods including Indra, Pajāpati and
 > Brahmā, are unable to trace in their search to be able to say of him: 'the
-> consciousness of this thus-gone-one is dependent on this.
+> consciousness of this thus-gone-one is dependent on this'.
 And why is that so?
 > Monks, I say, even here and now the Tathāgata is not to be found.
 >
 > When I say thus, when I teach thus, some recluses and brahmins wrongly and